muratk5n/thirdwave/en/README.md

 too- sells the stock back to the company, not triggering any tax requirement for the borrower, or the lender)?

-"A pledged-asset mortgage is recommended for borrowers that have the cash or investments available and don't want to sell their investments to pay for the down payment.
+"A pledged-asset mortgage [eg portfolio loan] is recommended for borrowers that have the cash or investments available and don't want to sell their investments to pay for the down payment.
 Selling the investments might trigger tax obligations to the IRS...

 The asset is merely collateral for the lender in the event of borrower default.
 However, for the borrower, the pledged asset could help